 - special protections for certain specified categories of information (IPP 10).

 The full text of the IPPs is set out in Schedule 1 to the PDP Act.
-You can view our Short guide to the Information Privacy Principles and the full text of the IPPs on our website, as well as guidance on their application.
-If you need help interpreting the IPPs, or understanding how they may apply in a specific situation, contact us.
+View our Short guide to the Information Privacy Principles for guidance on their application.
+If you need help interpreting the IPPs, or understanding how they may apply in a specific situation, contact us

 Who must comply with the IPPs?